GenomicMedLab/cool-seq-tool/docs/source/index.rst

    >>> from cool_seq_tool import CoolSeqTool
    >>> cst = CoolSeqTool()

-``cool-seq-tool`` is a library created to support efforts to `normalize variation descriptions <https://github.com/cancervariants/variation-normalization/>`_ and `model gene fusions <https://github.com/cancervariants/fusion-curation/>`_.
+``cool-seq-tool`` is a library created to support efforts to `normalize variation descriptions <https://github.com/cancervariants/variation-normalization/>`_ and `model gene fusions <https://cancervariants.org/projects/fusions>`_ under the mantle of the `Variation Interpretation for Cancer Consortium (VICC) <https://cancervariants.org>`_.
 It is developed primarily by the `Wagner Lab <https://www.nationwidechildrens.org/specialties/institute-for-genomic-medicine/research-labs/wagner-lab>`_.
 Full source code is available on `GitHub <https://github.com/GenomicMedLab/cool-seq-tool>`_.

-..
-TODO link to the live fusion instance instead?

 .. toctree::
    :hidden: